Audio (Signal, TimeData, FrequencyData)#

 property time#

-Return the data in the time domain.
+Return or set the data in the time domain.

 property times#